Shreekar11/ai-workflow-automation/README.md

 - Beautiful User Interface
 - React Flow for User-Friendly Experience
 - Webhook secret key to authenticate and secure the Webhook endpoint
+- Plugin architecture to add more workflow connections

 ## System Architecture